marcinkuzminski/rhodecode/docs/setup.rst

 RhodeCode starting from version 1.1 supports ldap authentication.
-In order to use ldap, You have to install ldap-python package.
+In order to use ldap, You have to install python-ldap package.
 This package is available via pypi, so You can install it by running

 ::

- easy_install ldap-python
+ easy_install python-ldap

 ::

- pip install ldap-python
+ pip install python-ldap

-ldap-python requires some certain libs on Your system, so before installing it check that You have at least `openldap`, and `sasl` libraries.
+python-ldap requires some certain libs on Your system, so before installing it check that You have at least `openldap`, and `sasl` libraries.

 ldap settings are located in admin->permissions section,